-- the age and maturity and individual circumstances of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the perpetrator student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context - whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour.
+- the age maturity and individual circumstances of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context - whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour,

-The Student Engagement Team may implement all, or some of the following responses to bullying behaviours:
+The Student Manager may implement all, or some of the following responses to bullying behaviours:

-- Offer wellbeing support, including referral to the Student Wellbeing Team, SSS, external provider] to: - the target student or students - o the students engaging in the bullying behaviour - o affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
-The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s). - Implement a Method of Shared Concern process with all students involved in the bullying. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan or Individual Management Plan restricting contact between target and students engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including connect affected students with an older Student Mentor, wellbeing or resilience programs. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours. - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our
+- offer wellbeing support, including referral to the Student Wellbeing Team, SSS, external provider to: - the target student or students - the students engaging in the bullying behaviour - affected students, including witnesses and/or friends of the target student. - facilitate a restorative practice meeting with all or some of the students involved.
+The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s). - implement a Method of Shared Concern process with all students involved in the bullying.

-Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.
+- facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - prepare a [Safety Plan or Individual Management Plan] restricting contact between target and students engaging in bullying behaviour. - provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including connect affected students with an older Mentor - monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours, for example Courage to Care Program - implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.